nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ## Network Considerations (for Nuxeo Administrators)

-Since Nuxeo CC Connector requires network access to Nuxeo and the Silicon Publishing licensing server, there are certain network requirements to consider.
+Since Nuxeo CC connector requires network access to Nuxeo and the Silicon Publishing licensing server, there are certain network requirements to consider.
 You may find that working from home, where there is not proxy or firewall, you can use Silicon Connector for Box without a problem, but at work you run into errors when trying to activate or use it.

 ### Proxy